A Brightwell-Winkler type characterisation of NU graphs: Bounds on recolouring length

-To get the `$-1$', observe by Fact \ref{fact:dismantreorder} and Lemma \ref{lem:effdispoint}, we can choose the dismantling $r_0, r_1, \dots, r_d$ to the diagonal in the proof of Lemma \ref{lem:Dis1} so that the vertex dismantled by $r_d$ is any vertex that has distance $1$ from the diagonal.
-Let this be $(a,b)$ where, for some vertex $v$ of $G$, $a$ is the neighbour of $m$ on $P_v$ closer to $\phi(v)$ and $b$ is the neighbour of $m$ on $P_v$ closer to $\psi(v)$.
-As all neighbours are on the diagonal, $(a,b)$ and $(b,a)$ have the same neighbourhoods, so in the path
+As the claim is for all $v$, resolving $P$ into a recolouring path gives a path of length at most $|\psi - \phi|$.
+To get the `$-1$' in the statement of the corollary, observe that by Fact \ref{fact:dismantreorder} and Lemma \ref{lem:effdispoint} we can choose the dismantling $D$ to the diagonal so that the vertex dismantled by the last step $r_d$ is any vertex of $C_\Delta(H^2)$ that has distance $1$ from the diagonal.
+Let this be $(a, b)$ where, for some vertex $v$ of $G$, $m$ is the middle vertex of a shortest path between $\phi(v)$ and $\psi(v)$, and $a$ and $b$ are the neighbours of $m$ on this path that are closer to $\phi(v)$ and $\psi(v)$ respectively.
+So $v$ is moved by $a_{d-1}a_d$ and $a_db_{d-1}$.